tcltk/tcl/doc/markdown/dict.md

 : This adds the given increment value (an integer that defaults to 1 if not specified) to the value that the given key maps to in the dictionary value contained in the given variable, writing the resulting dictionary value back to that variable.
 Non-existent keys are treated as if they map to 0.
 It is an error to increment a value for an existing key if that value is not an integer.
 The updated dictionary value is returned.
 If *dictionaryVariable* indicates an element that does not exist of an array that has a default value set, the default value and will be used as the value of the dictionary prior to the incrementing operation.

 [dict]{.cmd} [info]{.sub} [dictionaryValue]{.arg}
 : This returns information (intended for display to people) about the given dictionary though the format of this data is dependent on the implementation of the dictionary.
-For dictionaries that are implemented by hash tables, it is expected that this will return the string produced by **Tcl\_HashStats**, similar to [array statistics][array].
+For dictionaries that are implemented by hash tables, it is expected that this will return the string produced by [Tcl\_HashStats][Hash], similar to [array statistics][array].

 [dict]{.cmd} [keys]{.sub} [dictionaryValue]{.arg} [globPattern]{.optarg}
 : Return a list of all keys in the given dictionary value.
 If a pattern is supplied, only those keys that match it (according to the rules of [string match][string]) will be returned.
 The returned keys will be in the order that they were inserted into the dictionary.